aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-ole/_index.md

 pres->Save(u"embeddedOle-newImage.pptx", SaveFormat::Pptx);
 ```

-## **Extract Embedded Files from OLE Object**
+## Extracting Embedded Files

-Aspose.Slides for C++ supports extracting embedded files from OLE Object.
-In order to extract embedded files, please follow the steps below:
+Aspose.Slides for C++ allows you to extract the files embedded in slides as OLE objects this way:

-- Create an instance of [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class and Load a presentation containing OLE Object.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class containing the OLE object you intend to extract.
-- Loop through all the shapes in a presentation and access the OLE Object Frame shape.
+2. Loop through all the shapes in the presentation and access the  [OLEObjectFrame](https://apireference.aspose.com/slides/cpp/class/aspose.slides.ole_object_frame) shape.
-- Access the data of the Embedded file from OLE Object Frame and write it to disk.
+3. Access the embedded file's data from the OLE Object Frame and write it to disk.

-The implementation of the above steps is demonstrated in the example below.
+This C++ code shows you how to extract a file embedded in a slide as an OLE object:

 ``` cpp
 auto pres = System::MakeObject<Presentation>(u"embeddedOle.pptx");